 Quick brekkie at Mactan International Airport before our next flight.

 We transferred to a smaller plane with only around 50 passengers.
 It’s a bit scary for a first time, not to mention, our first experience to fly with a lady pilot too.
-I must admit I was uneasy the whole time, praying we’ll be landing safely to our destination.
 How to relax, if the propeller is just outside my window?
-Not bad for the first encounter except for a rough landing which everyone on the plane will agree.
+It didn’t help that we went to a rough landing too.

 Touchdown in Siargao, a province in Surigao Del Norte, an island located in Mindanao Region.
 The home of the largest intact mangrove forest reserves in the Philippines.

 We were fetched with a jeepney arranged by our host.
-It was supposed to be a private van, but I don’t know what happened.
-Anyways, we love the rough roads, and we still prefer jeepney over van.
+It was supposed to be a private van, but the rough terrain might have not made it.

-As expected with this countryside tour, ours was a bumpy ride that deserves a flat tire.
+As expected with this countryside tour, it was a bumpy ride that warrants a flat tire.
 Uso din dito ang top load.
-You can actually ride on the roof, if it’s full inside.
-But with this unforgiving sun, I wouldn’t dare.
+It is a norm to see people riding on the roof specially if it’s full inside.

 Our first destination is small town of Burgos, northeastern part of Siargao Island.
-It was a loooooong ride though with a scenic view along the way.
-It’s amazing to see a lot of authentic bahay kubo (nipa hut) and peek of the Pacific Ocean from the rocky coastline.
+It was far from the airport, though blessed with a scenic view along the way.
+So amaze to see a lot of authentic bahay kubo (nipa hut), we don’t see it everyday in the city, and peek on the Pacific Ocean on the rocky coastline.

 We met our host, Marcos, who owns Marcos at Burgos resort.
-He has 4 cottages for rent nestled in front of a world class surf spots.
+He has 4 cottages for rent nestled in front of a world class surf spot.
 We love our own nipa hut with porch.
 I can almost taste the sea.
-Err, have to catch up some zzzs first and recharge before exploring the whole town.
+But have to nap first and recharge before exploring the town.

 We woke up with a late but hearty lunch made by Marcos wife.

-This is paradise away from stress.
-You know I can sit here the whole day and daydream or maybe look for some starfish, which always perks me up on beach trips.
+Beyond the fence, is paradise away from stress.
+I can sit here the whole day and daydream or maybe look for some starfish, which always perks me up on beach trips.
 Can you find me?

-Enough of our little cozy place.
-It’s time to get out.
 We rented a ‘habal-habal‘ or a modified motorcycle that sits more than 2 people.
 You’ll be surprised how much it can carry.
-This is the only available public transport in the island, unless you want to wait for the jeepney that mostly carry passengers only 3x a day, early morning, late morning, and afternoon.
+This is the only available public transport in the island, unless you want to wait for the jeepney that mostly carry passengers only 3x a day, early morning, mid-day and afternoon.

 We negotiated to bring us to the port at the far end of the town where we found these hidden gems smiling at us.
 Playful and carefree, these Surigaonon kids will make you wish to be young again.

-This is the real dilemma.
+A real dilemma struck as though before we can even enjoy this Siargao Trip.
 Devastating.
-We found out a powerful earthquake and tsunami strucked Japan that morning and Surigao Island being in the front row of Pacific Ocean is under threat too.
+We found out a powerful earthquake and tsunami struck Japan that morning and Surigao Island being in the front row of Pacific Ocean is under threat too.
 We have no idea, we have a hitchhiker in tow.
 A tsunami warning that rocked the whole community.